-But the complex topic is beyond the scope of this introductory article (see recommended reading list below).
+This complex topic is beyond the scope of this introductory article, but see recommended reading list below.

 Most ancient Egyptian temples, from the New Kingdom onward, contained a series of dimly-lit inner sanctuaries that were considered to be the holiest part of the temple.
 And the most sacred of all was the sanctuary at the very center.

 The central sanctuary was home to the idol and small barque shrine of the main deity to whom the temple was consecrated.

 The solar barques were portable devices used to carry the idol for religious processions.
 The imagery of the barque is closely related to the mythology of Re, the solar deity who rides a barque through the cosmos and also through the underworld each night.